CodeGrades/codegrades.github.io/src/2020/grades/index.rst

   software engineers.

-During grading, the code mentor follows a series of steps in a web app that keeps them consistent, allows them to quickly record their assessments, create a written report and ensures all the requirements for the current grade are checked.
+During grading, the code mentor follows a series of steps in a web app that helps them remain consistent, allows them to quickly record their assessments, create a written report and ensures all the requirements for the current grade are checked.

 Not all the aspects of the requirements for a grade may be possible to demonstrate in a project.
 This is where the pair-programming task and